 A woman who appears to be on the run

-If you found something that appears to be a hazardous material, immediately contact the police.
+If you find something that appears to be a hazardous material, immediately contact the police.

 The economic has been bad recently, and the number of people who appear to be foreign workers has increased.

-There are letters in this letter that appear to be coded.
+There is lettering in this letter that appears to be coded.

 10a. 線路と車輪から出ると思わしい音 ??

 A sound resembling what comes from between the tracks and the car wheels (of a train)